 Guide to Online Music & Youth Work Using Zoom

-Recently we have started delivering a variety of online youth-clubs, music and creative workshops and training sessions over Zoom – an online video-conferencing platform.
-The busiest session has been our weekly music youth club with around 40 children.
+We deliver a variety of online youth-clubs, music and creative workshops and training sessions over Zoom.
+The busiest session has been our weekly music school with around 60 children.
 Even with this number, the personal interaction has been good, people have enjoyed being together and feedback has been very positive.
 We have been able to maintain our normal child-protection procedures online and feel that this is a safe and very worthwhile approach for our work during this time.

 The following is a summary of our experiments so far, and some additional notes that might be useful for others using this kind of platform for creative workshops and youth work.